majeinfo/chaingun/README.md

 Then connect with a Web Browser to the specified port on localhost by default.

+d) run in batch mode :

+	$ docker container run -it -d -v /path/to/scripts:/scripts \
+				      -v /path/to/output/dir:/output \
+				      -v /path/to/data_and_graphs:/data \
+				      majetraining/chaingun batch /path/to/script.yml injector_list

-The verbose mode can be specified using the VERBOSE environment variable :
+In all cases, the verbose mode can be specified using the VERBOSE environment variable :

 	-e VERBOSE=1